nehal96/PISA-2012-Data-Visualization/README.md

 <img src="https://i.imgsafe.org/3be5e811b2.jpg" width="1000" height="200">

 The plan was to make a simple scatter plot of Teachers salaries (% of GDP per capita) vs Maths Scores, with red circles representing the countries.
+Displaying teachers salaries in percentage of GDP per capita is important because it takes into account the fact that different countries have different costs of living (and thus a higher salary need not necessarily mean a better standard of living).
 I also wanted some interactivity and a way for the user to know which country lied where, so I planned on a hover function that displayed the country name on the top left corner when the cursor hovered over a circle.
 This is what I came up with:

 ![](https://i.imgsafe.org/3fcdb3422b.png)